ContinuityControl/continuitycontrol.github.io/_drafts/make-t-we-mux-work-for-you.md

 One day, however, I noticed a problem I wanted solved.
 I was looking to change the color of tmux window titles depending on the title name, so I started digging into tmux configuration.
-Honestly, I'm still looking for a solution to this specific desire, but found plenty of other cool things along the way.
+Honestly, I'm still looking for a solution to this specific desire (so if you have an idea.... send me a tweet!), but found plenty of other cool things along the way.

 # The real meat (or tofu)

 ## Issue 1 - Not in expected directory:
-I would create a new tmux window, run a command, and receive an "I have not clue what you're talking about" error.
+I would create a new tmux window, run a command, and receive an "I have no clue what you're talking about" error.
 Inevitably, I would create my new window and it would take me to the directory in which I was in when I first logged in to tmux.
 However, that often was that the directory where I would want to work.